Drug Evaluation Committee Examination of Methodology for Data De-identification for CTDS (Clinical Trial Data Sharing)

 In light of this situation, this report introduces not only the de-identification process but also the results of the de-identification process using actual data, with the aim of providing a concrete image of how the de-identification process is carried out and to what extent it affects the usefulness of the data.
 We hope that this report will help those involved in CTDS and clinical trial operations as they promote CTDS activities.
 We hope that this report will be of some help to those involved in CTDS and clinical trial operations as they promote CTDS activities.

-Study on Methodology of Data De-identification for CTDS (Clinical Trial Data Sharing) (663KB)
+Study of Data De-identification Methods for CTDS (Clinical Trial Data Sharing) (663KB)